-As used in the Medicaid Provider Act:
+As used in the Medicaid Provider Act [27-11-1 NMSA 1978]:

-- A. "department" means the human services department; - B. "managed care organization" means a person eligible to enter into risk-based prepaid capitation agreements with the department to provide health care and related services: - C. "medicaid" means the medical assistance program established pursuant to Title 19 of the federal Social Security Act and regulations issued pursuant to that act; - D. "medicaid provider" means a person, including a managed care organization, operating under contract with the department to provide medicaid-related services to recipients; - E. "person" means an individual or other legal entity; - F. "recipient" means a person whom the department has determined to be eligible to receive medicaid-related services: - G. "secretary" means the secretary of human services; and - H. "subcontractor" means a person who contracts with a medicaid provider to provide medicaid-related services to recipients.
+- A. "department" means the human services department; - B. "managed care organization" means a person eligible to enter into riskbased prepaid capitation agreements with the department to provide health care and related services: - C. "medicaid" means the medical assistance program established pursuant to Title 19 of the federal Social Security Act and regulations issued pursuant to that act:

+- D. "medicaid provider" means a person, including a managed care organization, operating under contract with the department to provide medicaid-related services to recipients; - E. "person" means an individual or other legal entity; - F. "recipient" means a person whom the department has determined to be eligible to receive medicaid-related services; - G. "secretary" means the secretary of human services; and - H. "subcontractor" means a person who contracts with a medicaid provider to provide medicaid-related services to recipients.

-Cross references. - For provisions of the federal Social Security Act, see 42 U.S.C.S. § 301 et seq.
+Social Security Act. - The provisions of the federal Social Security Act, referred to in Subsection C of this section, appear as 42 U.S.C.S. § 301 et seq.